hypermedia-app/lit-any/storybook/notes/lit-form/field-value-decorator.md

 child of it's defining field.
 There may be cases when a model is represented by a more complex structure which requires some additional processing before the direct user input can be applied to the form's value.

+## Example 1: converting types

+Some input fields could only return string values, even if they actually are expected to collect a number.
+Such is the case with `<paper-input type=number>` whose value will always be a string even though it restricts user input to digits only.

+Thus, when the actual model expects a property to always be a JS `Number` object one could implement a decorator to convert the string coming from the input element to a numeric value.

-## JSON-LD (eg. schema.org)
+## Example 2: JSON-LD (eg. schema.org)

-JSON-LD is one such case where, in expanded representation, additional keywords are used to add additional meaning to plain JSON objects.
+JSON-LD is another case where, in expanded representation, additional keywords are used to add additional meaning to plain JSON objects.
 For example, where in plain JSON one could have

 ```json